creativecreatorormaybenot/clock/README.md

 * Add digital clock.

+  + Probably like the place stuff and without a background because that makes it seems like as if it was on the background.

+  + Adaptive between 24 hour style and "AM" - "PM" suffix.

 * Do not make the ball go off screen.

   + Have a section where the ball slowly rolls onto the slide.